banach-space/cdecl/README.md

 # cdecl
 Translates C declarations into pseudo-English.
 Algorithm taken from [1].

-You probably will have to edit the Makefile.
+Pass arguments using double quotes.
 Sample usage:

 ```
-l$ ./cdecl "volatile const short * const a()"
+$ ./cdecl "volatile const short * const a()"
 ```

+You probably will have to edit the Makefile.
+This is something I wrote on my way to work.
+Might not be as polished as I wished.

 [1] 'Expert C Programming' by Peter van der Linden